OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/chatbot/guide-outsystems-cards.md

 # Reply with cards

 Cards are UI elements that usually have images, buttons, and links to download attachments.
-They provide a richer experience than the plain text in chatbot conversations.
+They provide a richer experience than the text/plain in chatbot conversations.
 The data structures in OutSystems OutSystems.AI Chatbot component follow the required structure of the Azure Bot Framework cards.

 <div class="info" markdown="1">